reynarzz/LaminarEngine/README.md

 ### You are NOT allowed to:
 - Use this code in commercial games, engines, or products
 - Sell or monetize any part of it
-- Use it in revenue-generating projects without my permission
+- Use it in revenue-generating projects